-It’s a good idea to start your visit at the slipway.
-The route is down the side of the building you have just come out of and is constructed of engineering brick.
-The route has an initial gradient of 1:12 (8%).
+It's a good idea to start your visit at the slipway.
+The route is down the side of the building and has an initial gradient of 1:12 (8%).
 The path is edged by a wall either side.
 A short distance then of 1:20 (5%) towards the boat horse sculpture positioned on grass.

 The ground towards the slipway is a composite resin flooring and reasonably level.

 Access to the Superintendent's office is by two steps – 10cms rise onto engineering brick and 14cms rise onto the wooden flooring.
 The door width is 70cms and there is little turning space inside.

 The education centre is available for schools to use and is often open on events days for craft activities.
 There's a lip at the doorway but there are ramps in place.